0xAS/0xas.github.com/_posts/2014-11-11-Primer-C++-Notes.md

             - constructor is a special member function that is distinguished from other member funtions by having the same name as its class.
 It has no return type.
             - *default constructor*: takes no arguments.
 It says what happens when we define an object but do not supply an explicit initializer.
             - *constructor initializer list*: the colon and the following text up to the open curly is the constructor initializer list.
 It specifies the initial values for one or more data members of the class.
 They are separated by **commas**.
+            - *explicit*: a keyword to prevent implicit conversion. *explicit* is only for constructor!
+Prefixing the *explicit* keyword to the constructor prevents the comipler from using that constructor for implicit conversions.
     + *Overloaded Functions*: two functions in the same scope are overloaded if they have the same name but different parameter lists.
         * Functions cannot be overloaded based only on differences in the return type.
         * declarations for every version of an overloaded function must appear in the same scope.